schaxmann/hello-world/README.md

 # hello-world
 Learning to use Git repositories following GitHub tutorial.

-Bonsoir!<br>
+Bonsoir,

 Breaking my Github virginity following https://guides.github.com/activities/hello-world/.
-I'm 24 and soon to be a full-stack developer.
+I'm 24 and hopefully soon capable of becoming a full-stack developer.

 That is all.